magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/remove-failed-login-attempts-from-the-database.md

 For these versions you must apply the patch and run the attached database clean-up script to end continued logging and eliminate logs.

 1. Run the composer patch to stop logging.
 This patch is attached to the article.
-To download it, scroll down to the end of the article and click the file name, or click the following link [CLEANUP\_PATCH\_COMPOSER\_2.3.2.patch](https://support.magento.com/hc/en-us/article_attachments/360052587472/CLEANUP_PATCH_COMPOSER_2.3.2.patch).
+To download it, scroll down to the end of the article and click the file name, or click the following link [CLEANUP\_PATCH\_COMPOSER\_2.3.2.patch](assets/CLEANUP_PATCH_COMPOSER_2.3.2.patch).
 For instructions on how to apply the patch, see [How to apply a composer patch provided by Magento](https://support.magento.com/hc/en-us/articles/360028367731).

 1. Now run the script to clean the database of the pre-existing failed login attempts.
 This script is attached to the article.
-To download it, scroll down to the end of the article and click the file name, or click the following link [DB\_CLEANUP\_SCRIPT\_v2.php](https://support.magento.com/hc/en-us/article_attachments/360054669971/DB_CLEANUP_SCRIPT_v2.php).
+To download it, scroll down to the end of the article and click the file name, or click the following link [DB\_CLEANUP\_SCRIPT\_v2.php](assets/DB_CLEANUP_SCRIPT_v2.php).

 Please refer to the [How to run the script](https://support.magento.com/hc/en-us/articles/360040209352#run_script) section for instructions.

 Magento Commerce and Magento Open Source versions 2.3.3 and above/2.2.10 &amp; above

  For these versions only run the below script to clear old logs (logging was ended previously for these versions through a fix released in Oct 2019).
 This script is attached to the article.
-To download it, scroll down to the end of the article and click the file name, or click the following link [DB\_CLEANUP\_SCRIPT\_v2.php](https://support.magento.com/hc/en-us/article_attachments/360054669971/DB_CLEANUP_SCRIPT_v2.php).
+To download it, scroll down to the end of the article and click the file name, or click the following link [DB\_CLEANUP\_SCRIPT\_v2.php](assets/DB_CLEANUP_SCRIPT_v2.php).

 Please refer to the [How to run the script](https://support.magento.com/hc/en-us/articles/360040209352#run_script) section for instructions.

-<p id="run_script">How to run the script</p>
+How to run the script

 Please follow the below instructions to run the script: